edwardbrazier/claudecli/README.md

 > ls ..\..\out
 ```

+Sometimes you need to press Enter an extra time to get ClaudeCLI's result.

-Here the '-s' parameter specifies the codebase to supply to Claude as context, the '-e' parameter specifies which file extensions to look at in the codebase, '-m' is the AI model to use, '-o' is the output directory and '-csp' is the system prompt for outputting code to files.
+In the above command, the '-s' parameter specifies the codebase to supply to Claude as context, the '-e' parameter specifies which file extensions to look at in the codebase, '-m' is the AI model to use, '-o' is the output directory and '-csp' is the system prompt for outputting code to files.
 (A different system prompt is used when outputting code to the shell.)

 You can then use the diff / merge function in your IDE to compare Claude's output (in ..\..\out\ai_functions.py) with your existing file (..\..\claudecli\ai_functions.py) and merge the differences.